khenidak/Router/README.md

 2. **HttpRouterLib**: Extends RouterLib to support Http routing.
 3. **RouterLib.Owin**: Broker as Owin Owin pipeline stage.
 4. **Router.Tests**: Testing and sample project for all of the above.
 5. **ServiceFabric Directory**: Contains a microservices SaaS scenario based on Azure Service Fabric.

+# Notes On HttpRouter Performance #
+The Http Router has been improved with the following:
+1. HttpClient instances are cached by host. (note xxx.host.com != yyy.host.com).
+Clients are never released.
+2. HttpClient by default employs a basic connection pool.
+3. By default each HttpClient instance maintain max-of 2 connection to host (Default .NET limits).
+HttpClient respects ServicePointManager class.
+So make sure to set ServicePointManager.DefaultConnectionLimit for the entire process for your production system to fan out connections from router to backend hosts.

 # Next Steps #
 * [In-Depth](./docs/in-depth.md) Further discussion on how matching & execution strategy frameworks are working.